 The readiness test step is a must-do since these jams in general are super easy to overcook due to the sugar added.
 It is never a clear sign as to when it is ready.
 After the first 10 minutes of cooking it, when bubbles are slower to pop and the jam seems to become less runny, lower the fire, and spoon a spoonful of jam juices on a cold saucer (I place a saucer in the fridge prior to the test).

-Run a line through the middle of the jam juice with the wooden spoon or even your finger and if there is a clear path left behind that is not immediately disappearing, the jam is ready.
+Run a line through the middle of the jam juice with the wooden spoon or even your finger.
+If a clear path is left behind that does not immediately disappear, the jam is ready.
 Turn the fire off and jar it immediately in the prepared and sterilized jars.

 - Simple Elderberry Jam (3 Ingredients)